g023/Godot-LLM-API-AI-Chat/README.md

 - changed theme up a bit
 - updated 'Ai Prompt Assist' button (helps to use Ai to craft prompts).
 Still using old code though, but works much better.
 - for an updated feature preview of the current source code, check out: <https://twitter.com/g023dev/status/1774911784501338236>
+* April 5th,2024
+- text to speech for selection in context dropdown on assistant responses.
+Now you can select text on the responses and have the program speak it out.

 ## Usage